Code-Institute-Submissions/dashboard_assignment/README.md

   * Used to add visual icons for the Honour Roll section of the project.
 Link provided [here]( https://fontawesome.com/).
 * **Google Fonts**
   * Used to add specific a pecific font to the HTML text.
 Link provided [here]( https://fonts.google.com/).

+Credits
+---
+**Content**

+* All content for this dashboard was written by me.
+The survey data used was also devised and written by me.

+**Media**

+* No photos, videos or media content were used in this dashboard project.

+**Acknowledgements**

+* My thanks to the lecturers and coordinators at Code Institute for their tutorials and instruction throughout the Interactive Frontend Development module.
+Their website can be found [here]( https://codeinstitute.net/).
+* A very useful tutorial on how to deploy the project using GitHub Pages.
+Click [here]( https://www.youtube.com/watch?v=TUJekd0reVQ) for the video.
+* The full navbar I used for this project was taken from the Bootswatch website and you can find the full HTML code for the navbar on [this]( https://bootswatch.com/flatly/) page.
+* Lastly, to my parents, Seamus and Susan, for their constant support and help throughout the prep and creation of this Milestone project.